Must-Follow Hair & Health Tips For Fall

-Don't even think about stepping outside with damp/wet hair once the temps fall.
+Don't even think about stepping outside with damp/wet hair once the temps drop.
 Cold air is not your hair's friend.
 And if you are blow drying - never skip the third "protection" step.
 Our "Smart" leave-in conditioners lock in moisture while providing heat and UV protection.

-Humidity during the warmer months often means bigger hair, but if your tresses tend to fall flat come fall you can still pump up the volume with these products >
+Humidity during the warmer months often means bigger hair, but even if your tresses tend to fall flat come fall you can still pump up the volume with these products >

 Just like our hair, our skin needs more and different nurturing during the colder months.

 Ditch the lighter/gel moisturizers for something thicker and don't forget the skin on your body.